 The web interface is a life savior for a newbie and almost an industry standard for any software.
-It is suitable for simple tasks and configurations allowing inexperienced users to manipulate server.
+It is suitable for simple tasks and configurations allowing inexperienced users to manipulate the server.
 But using the web interface for complicated tasks is almost impossible.
 Configuring servers via cPanel is almost the same as coding with the mouse – unprofessional and ineffective.

 7 – Uncommon file organization

-This internal ecosystem created solely by the cPanel denies user to perform deep tuning to the server performance, like implementing HTTP/2.
+This internal ecosystem created solely by the cPanel denies the user to perform deep tuning to the server performance, like implementing HTTP/2.

 8 – Complicated problems logging

 Troubles with servers can be connected to multiple sources.
 One after another, the error can build up in a complicated chain of issues leading to a fatal error without any sign of where it all started.
-It does not happen every day but in such case, cPanel won’t allow you to track the starting point and fix the true problem to prevent it occur once again.
+It does not happen every day but in such a case, cPanel won’t allow you to track the starting point and fix the true problem to prevent it occur once again.

 Though cPanel is an outstanding tool to manage server configuration in a convenient interface, it was never meant to allow a user to use the maximum of its server capabilities.
-It is a smart idea to know how to use it, but if you are running a serious website, like online store or marketplace, you have no place for experiments.
+It is a smart idea to know how to use it, but if you are running a serious website, like an online store or a marketplace, you have no place for experiments.

 Treat your server like a living organism and cPanel as a stethoscope.
 You can perform monitoring on the surface, but if the organism gets sick, you won’t be able to heal it with a stethoscope, you will need a doctor, a pro, who knows how its life processes flow to give you the necessary cure.
 Feel the power of fully managed Amazon Hosting for CS-Cart and Multi-Vendor.